 When people talk about investing, the phrase "stocks and bonds" tends to come up a lot.
 But why exactly should you invest in either of these options?
 Understanding the basics of investing in bonds is an important part of getting started as an investor and choosing the best investments for yourself.

 Here's a guide to help you determine why you might invest in bonds, the types of bonds available, and what else you need to know about this crucial piece of an investment portfolio.

 When you purchase a bond, you're essentially lending money to a company or government.
 Companies and governments issue bonds to raise money for business operations, expansions or large infrastructure projects.

-Over the bond's term, you receive interest on the amount of the bond at an agreed-upon rate.
-That agreed-upon interest rate is why bonds are also typically known as "fixed income" investments — because you get back a fixed amount.
+Over the bond's term, you earn interest on the amount of the bond at an agreed-upon rate.
+This rate is typically fixed for the life of the bond it can change for some bonds.
+That fixed, agreed-upon interest rate is why bonds are also typically known as "fixed income" investments — because you get back a fixed amount.
 On most bonds’ maturity date, you receive back the bond's par or face value.

 When a bond is first issued, the price you pay for the bond is usually its par value.
 For example, you might purchase a bond with a par value of $1,000 at a 4% interest rate (also known as its coupon rate).

 After a bond is issued, investors can also sell it before its maturity date.
 At this point, the bond may sell at a "premium" or "discount."
 When an existing bond offers a higher coupon rate than the rate currently offered on new bonds, it typically trades above (premium) its par value on the secondary market and becomes a premium bond.

 When a bond offers a lower coupon rate than the rate currently offered on new bonds, it typically trades below (discount) its par value and becomes a discount bond.

 Why invest in bonds?